 How to Apply

-accept results from the June 2014 LSAT for the fall 2013 Entering
+The application deadline has been extended until June 30, 2015.
+We will accept results from the June 2014 LSAT for the fall 2015 Entering Class.

 The following admission requirements apply to all applicants to the College of Law: